 G6 Boxed Cards– A Boxed card is a card which is discovered face-up in the stub.
 Procedure for dealing with a boxed card varies depending on the time it is discovered.
 A single boxed card shall be treated as a meaningless scrap of paper and placed in the muck pile.
 Two or more boxed cards shall invalidate the deal unless substantial action has occurred, in which case the hand must proceed in as fair a way as possible.

 H1 Verbal Bet Declarations / Acting in Turn / Undercalls

 i:Players must act in turn.
 Verbal betting declarations in turn are binding.
 Chips put in the pot in turn stay in the pot.
 An undercall (betting less than the current call amount) is a mandatory full call if made facing an opening bet multi-way on any betting round, or facing any bet heads up.
 In all other situations, TD’s discretion applies.
-For purposes of this rule, in blind games the posted BB is the opening bet on the first round.
+For purposes of this rule, the posted BB is the opening bet on the first round.

 ii:Players should wait for clear bet amounts before acting.
 Ex: A says “raise” (but states no amount), and B and C quickly fold.
 B and C should wait to act until A’s exact raise amount is clear.
 All-in buttons can greatly reduce undercall frequency.

 i: Action out of turn is subject to penalty and is binding if the action to the OOT player has not changed.
 A check, call or fold does not change action.
 If action changes, the OOT bet is binding and is not returned to the OOT player who has limited options of calling or folding.
 An OOT fold is binding.

 ii:A player skipped by OOT action must defend his right to act.
 If there is reasonable time and the skipped player has not spoken up by the time substantial action (Rule G2) OOT occurs to his left, the OOT action is binding.
 The floor will be called to render a decision on how to treat the skipped hand.